Go to content

 Q: When I play a sound, there are strange periodic crackling noises.
 What can I do about it?

 A: If you select a small part of the signal and then try to play it, SIGVIEW will slide along the signal sending each small segment to the sound card.
-This is done to synchronize the analysis with the signal playback.
+This is done to synchronise the analysis with the signal playback.
 The problem is that some sound cards have problems with receiving small data segments to playback (for example less than 128 samples).
 Similar problems are possible if your computer is too slow, or your analysis system takes too much time to calculate after each signal block is recorded.
 As a workaround, increase the visible signal segment size.

 Q: I can not load my signal file.
 Why?